Alec-Stashevsky/website-update/content/authors/admin/_index.md

 ---

 I am a data scientist and researcher with experience consulting in the finance and energy spaces.
 I am passionate about interdisciplinary research that engages multiple paradigms.
 I care about econometrics, anthropology, statistics, and research that uses data holistically to push back against siloed analytics.

+Currently, I am solving problems at the intersection of computer vision and natural language processing.